zerotier/ZeroTierOne/netcon/README.md

     ./zerotier-cli -D/tmp/netcon-test-home join 8056c2e21c000001

-(If you don't want to use [Earth](https://www.zerotier.com/public.shtml) for this test, replace its network ID with one of your own.)

-Note the *-D* option.
-This tells *zerotier-cli* not to look in /var/lib/zerotier-one for information about a running instance of the ZeroTier system service but instead to look in /tmp/netcon-test-home.
+If you don't want to use [Earth](https://www.zerotier.com/public.shtml) for this test, replace 8056c2e21c000001 with a different network ID.
+The *-D* option tells *zerotier-cli* not to look in /var/lib/zerotier-one for information about a running instance of the ZeroTier system service but instead to look in /tmp/netcon-test-home.
 That's because *even if you do happen to be running ZeroTier on your local machine, what you are doing now has no impact on it and does not involve it in any way.* So if you have *zerotier-one* running, forget about it.
 It doesn't matter for this test.

 Now type: